 What happens when I ask for a review?

 You can ask for a review if your initial complaint is turned down, or if you are unhappy with the outcome of an investigation.
 For PHSO asking for a review is synonymous with making a complaint and you need to do this within three months of the decision.
-PHSO euphemistically term this ‘feedback’ and their Customer Care Team can be contacted by following this link.
-Unhappy with our service You can see the new Customer Care Guidance manual here.
+PHSO euphemistically term this ‘feedback’.
+You can see the Customer Care Guidance manual here.
 Always interesting to compare theory to practice.
 Customer Care Guidance April 2015

 - we made our decision based on inaccurate facts that could change our decision or